peritext/peritext/specification/sections/doc-technical_structure.md

 # Requirements

-Modularity of the convertions model and data access :
+Modularity of the data parsing model and data access :

-* modulo is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable, even without modulo)
+* modulo is purposed to be source-agnostic, and not indispensable for source reviewing (data should be easily readable without using modulo)
 * data access, data management and data processing should be separated
 * data models (for metadata, markdown, referencing) should be encoded in separate data files (.csv, .json) from the code
 * external resources transactions (zotero, google spreadsheet ...) should be clearly separated from the core of the engine